APogue/APogue.github.io/projects/project-facing-README.md

 All structured variables (severity, visibility, admin response) are rule-based and consistently coded.
 Media bias and student narratives are treated as contextual controls, not incident selectors.

 ---

-⚠️ This project is under construction.
-Please do not cite or circulate.

 Questions?
 Open an issue or email me.